South Norfolk food waste collections

 There will be no changes during rollout.
 However, collection days may change in future due to service demands, such as new housing developments.

-Food waste will be collected weekly, on the same day as your rubbish or recycling by a separate vehicle.
+Food waste will be collected weekly, on the same day as your rubbish and recycling, by a separate vehicle dedicated to collecting food waste.

 What about flats and communal areas?